micropython/micropython/BUILDING.md

 # Debugging

-The easiest way to debug CircuitPython on hardware is with a JLink device, JLinkGDBServer, and `gcc-arm-embedded`.
+The easiest way to debug CircuitPython on hardware is with a JLink device, JLinkGDBServer, and an appropriate GDB.
 Instructions can be found at https://learn.adafruit.com/debugging-the-samd21-with-gdb

-If using JLink, you'll need both the `JLinkGDBServer` and `arm-non-eabi-gdb-py` running.
+If using JLink, you'll need both the `JLinkGDBServer` and `arm-none-eabi-gdb` running.

 Example:

     JLinkGDBServer -if SWD -device ATSAMD51J19
-    arm-none-eabi-gdb-py build-metro_m4_express/firmware.elf -iex "target extended-remote :2331"
+    arm-none-eabi-gdb build-metro_m4_express/firmware.elf -iex "target extended-remote :2331"